Ali Aswad al-Jiburi: Iraq war

-Al-Jiburi's date of his birth is unknown, but according to an ISIS obituary he was from Mosul and completed his studies in English literature at the university in the city.
+Al-Jiburi's date of his birth is unknown, but according to an IS obituary he was from Mosul and completed his studies in English literature at the university in the city.
 Abu Ayman al-Iraqi has long been confused with former Iraqi army officer Abu Muhannad al-Suwaydawi but al-Jiburi was much younger and had no Ba'athist background.

 He joined the early stages of the jihadist insurgency with Al-Qaeda's affiliates in Iraq after the 2003 invasion of Iraq.
-Al-Jiburi was arrested four years later in 2007 and held in Camp Bucca where he became acquainted with Abu Mohammad al-Julani.
-During the Iraqi insurgency, after his release from prison he was the head of ISIL's intelligence near Mosul and staged assassinations, raids against police and military as well as suicide bombings.
+Al-Jiburi was arrested four years later in 2007 and held in Camp Bucca where he became acquainted with Ahmed al-Sharaa.
+During the Iraqi insurgency, after his release from prison he was the head of ISI's intelligence near Mosul and staged assassinations, raids against police and military as well as suicide bombings.
 In 2012 he was sent with Julani whom he had previously spent time with in prison, from Iraq to Syria in Aleppo to help start Jabhat al-Nusra.

 In July 2013, two years after the American withdrawal from Iraq, Jiburi was believed to have taken part in the Abu Ghraib prison break where 500 prisoners escaped.